danrlu/nextflow_cheatsheet/README.md

 **Error reports and suggestions welcome!**

+### Some resources
-- Start here: a great [DSL2 beginners' guide](https://github.com/chlazaris/Nextflow_training/blob/main/nextflow_cheatsheet.md) by Harriz Lazaris @chlazaris for Nextflow.
+- [DSL2 beginners' guide](https://github.com/chlazaris/Nextflow_training/blob/main/nextflow_cheatsheet.md) by Harriz Lazaris @chlazaris for Nextflow.

 - [Nextflow cheatsheet](https://github.com/danrlu/Nextflow_cheatsheet/blob/main/nextflow_cheatsheet.pdf) to create and combine channels.

 - [Practical guide](https://github.com/danrlu/Nextflow_cheatsheet/blob/main/nextflow_convert_DSL2.pdf) to convert DSL1 to DSL2.

+- [Nextflow Slack](https://www.nextflow.io/slack-invite.html) for all questions and to connect with others.

 ### The working directory
 - **Each execution of a process happens in its own temporary working directory.**